hikhvar/mqtt2prometheus/Readme.md

  the messages.
 Clients can push metrics via MQTT to an MQTT Broker.
 This exporter subscribes to the broker and publish the received messages as prometheus metrics.
 I wrote this exporter to publish metrics from small embedded sensors based on the NodeMCU to prometheus.
 The used arduino scetch can be found in the [dht22tomqtt](https://github.com/hikhvar/dht22tomqtt) repository.
+A local hacking environment with mqtt2prometheus, a MQTT broker and a prometheus server is in the [hack](https://github.com/hikhvar/mqtt2prometheus/tree/master/hack) directory.

 ## Assumptions about Messages and Topics
 This exporter makes some assumptions about the MQTT topics.
 This exporter assumes that each